europace/kex-push/README.md

 ## Client-Implementation

-There are a numver of different examples for how to implement and configure a MQTT client.
+There are a number of different examples of how to implement and configure a MQTT client.
 AWS provides a Java-SDK which is documented under [github.com/aws/aws-iot-device-sdk-java](https://github.com/aws/aws-iot-device-sdk-java#use-the-sdk) including sample code.

 ## Terms of use